X-Siro/puppet_exporter/README.md

 # puppet_exporter

 Simple prometheus exporter.
-Reads and parse puppet last run file https://puppet.com/docs/puppet/6.18/configuration.html#lastrunfile
+Reads and parse puppet last run report https://puppet.com/docs/puppet/6.18/configuration.html#lastrunreport

 This is a partial implementation of a ruby exoprter https://github.com/voxpupuli/puppet-prometheus_reporter/ There is a grafana dashbord for puppet-prometheus-reporter https://grafana.com/grafana/dashboards/700